bartczernicki/BaseballHOFPredictionWithMlrAndDALEX/README.md

 ## Overview ##
 This demo shows how MLB Baseball historical data from 1876 - 2017 can be used to craft a learning model to predict Hall Of Fame induction.

-**Mlr & DALEX Packages** allow you to craft R predictive models rapidly using sophisticated techniques such as: Bayeasian Optimization, Hyperparameter Tuning with Resampling etc.
+**mlr & DALEX Packages** allow you to craft R predictive models rapidly using sophisticated techniques such as: Bayeasian Optimization, Hyperparameter Tuning with Resampling etc.

-Mlr Package Information
+mlr Package Information

 https://mlr-org.github.io/mlr/